 Hey friends!
 After writing my “Blogger vs. WordPress” post a short while ago, I was surprised to see that some people didn’t know you could set up a custom domain name on your Blogger account to make your blog your own.
 You don’t have to be stuck with a “yourblogname.blogspot.com” website address, so for those of you that don’t know how to set this up, I am going to show you how!
 Step by step!

 I realize that this looks daunting, but I promise it really isn’t, and once you set it up you won’t need to worry about it anymore.
 Having your own custom domain name is one of the main things I always recommend a blogger do for various reasons:

 - You own it which means you can move it anywhere with you.
 If you decide to move off of Blogger or decide that maybe one day you’d like to change your brand/blog to something a little different, you can do that easily.

 - It looks much more professional and shows that you take your blog seriously.

 - You can set up your own email addresses using the domain name to stay consistent.

-* The generated codes will be unique to you, so don't type in the ones highlighted above.
+* The generated codes will be unique to you, so don’t type in the ones shown above.
 Instead, copy the ones that Blogger generated for you.

 Q: Will this mess up my SEO?
 How will people find my blog if I change the URL?